Our Deadly Thinking facilitators

 Mandy has successfully delivered Deadly Thinking workshops to community members all over Australia, and is highly experienced in facilitating Train-the-Presenter two-day workshops.
 A Deadly choice of facilitator to deliver your workshop!

 Since being identified as an outstanding presenter during her training in early 2017, Gina has gone on to facilitate Deadly Thinking and Train the Trainer program as both co-facilitator and main presenter.

-Gina is passionate about the Deadly Thinking workshops and the awareness they create for our people of solutions to the problems that we are suffering through.
+Gina is passionate about the Deadly Thinking workshops, the awareness they create and the solutions they offer to the problems our people are suffering.

 In addition to facilitating for Deadly Thinking, Gina is a healer.
 She strongly believes that through healing we will be able to reclaim strength, and become the strong people that we used to be.

 Gina is regularly available for workshops bookings, both Deadly Thinking one-day Community Workshop, and two-day Train-the-Presenter.
 She is also available to talk about your own healing journey.

 Gina is aware of the importance of cultural protocols and maintains confidentiality when discussing sensitive issues.

 Gina is committed to sharing about mental health and healing in a culturally identifiable setting.
 She is an excellent choice of facilitator to promote awareness of self-care, and social and emotional wellbeing.